paulveillard/cybersecurity-gcp/gcp-network-design.md

    - Custom mode network

 ### 6.2.2 Network and Subnet Terminology
+VPC networks and subnets are different types of objects in Google Cloud.
+- VPC networks are global objects spanning all the available regions.
+  - Subnets are regional objects.

+- A VPC network must have at least one subnet before you can use the network.
+Subnet creation mode defines the type of VPC network (more on that later in the module …).
+Subnets define IP range partitions within a VPC.
+Accordingly, a VPC network, as such, does not have any IP address ranges associated with them.
+IP ranges are defined for the subnets.
+Each subnet is associated with a geographical region; you can create more than one subnet per region.

 ### 6.2.3 CIDR Network Notation
 ### 6.2.4 A Basic Cross-Region VPC Network
 ### 6.2.5 Legacy Networks